10 Ways to Make Life at Work Substantially Easier

 - You’ve spent a significant amount of time unsuccessfully trying to figure it out

-- You’ve done the work, but want a 2nd opinion before finalizing it
+- You’ve done a difficult task, but want a 2nd opinion before finalizing it

 - You’re in charge of something outside your expertise, and don't know what to do